delight-im/Knowledge/Apache HTTP Server.md

    $ sudo chmod -R 755 /var/www/{my-domain}
    ```

-   where you replace `{my-domain}` with the domain name of each site, e.g. `example.com`, and `{sftp-user}` with the name of your SFTP user (or any other regular user) that should own the folder
+   Replace `{my-domain}` with the domain name of each site, e.g. `example.com`, and `{sftp-user}` with the name of your SFTP user (or any other regular user) that should own the folder.

- * Perhaps add some demo pages by creating simple HTML files in each `public` directory
+ * Perhaps add some demo pages by creating simple HTML files in each `public` directory.

  * Create the site-specific configuration files: